-What VORICONAZOLE WOCKHARDT is used for
+What VTTACK is used for

-Voriconazole is used to treat fungal and yeast infections such as:
+VTTACK is used to treat fungal and yeast infections such as:

-- invasive aspergillosis (as-pur-jilosis), a fungal infection caused by a fungus called Aspergillus (as-pur-jilus), which usually begins in the respiratory tract (the nose, sinuses or lungs).
-Aspergillus is harmless in most healthy people; however, in people with poor immune systems (such as people who have had organ transplants and people with cancer or HIV/AIDS) invasive aspergillosis can be serious and spread to other tissues and organs. - serious Candida (can-did-da) infections, those that have spread into the blood stream. - serious fungal infections caused by Scedosporium (ski-doe-sporerium) species and Fusarium (fewsaa-rium) species. - other serious fungal infections in patients who do not respond to, or cannot tolerate, other antifungal medicines.
+- invasive aspergillosis (as-pur-ji-losis), a fungal infection caused by a fungus called Aspergillus (as-pur-jilus), which usually begins in the respiratory tract (in the nose, sinuses or lungs).
+Aspergillus is harmless in most healthy people; however, in people with poor immune systems (such as people who have had organ transplants and people with cancer or HIV/AIDS) invasive aspergillosis can be serious and spread to other tissues and organs. - serious Candida (can-did-da) infections, including Candida infections of the oesophagus (food pipe or gullet) and those that have spread into the blood stream or to other parts of the body. - serious fungal infections caused by Scedosporium (ski-doe-spore-rium) species and Fusarium (few-saa-rium) species. - other serious fungal infections in patients who do not respond to, or cannot tolerate, other antifungal medicines.

-VORICONAZOLE WOCKHARDT is also used to prevent invasive fungal infections in patients who are at risk of developing such infections.
+VTTACK is also used to prevent invasive fungal infections in patients who are at risk of developing such infections.